luk3yx/minetest-scriptblocks/README.md

 Conveyors are nodes that can carry entities, such as players and items.
 There are a few bugs with it, but it works fine for the most part.

+Meseconveyors
+-

+Meseconveyors are conveyors which can be activated and deactivated with mesecons.

+Digiconveyors
+-

+Digiconveyors can not only be turned on and off with digilines, but they can also be reversed (which flips their facing direction).
+Simply send the messages "on", "off", and "reverse", to the correct channel.

 Crates
 -